-Exercising this authority under section 4(d), we have developed proposed rules that are designed to address the conservation needs of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog.
+Exercising this authority under section 4(d), we have developed rules that are designed to address the conservation needs of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog.
 Although the statute does not require us to make a "necessary and advisable" finding with respect to the adoption of specific prohibitions under section 9, we find that these rules as a whole satisfy the requirement in section 4(d) of the Act to issue regulations deemed necessary and advisable to provide for the conservation of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog.
-As discussed above under Summary of Biological Status and Threats, we have concluded that the North Feather DPS and Central Coast DPS of the foothill vellow-legged frog are likely to become in danger of extinction within the foreseeable future throughout their respective ranges primarily due to threats associated with altered stream hydrology, nonnative species, impacts to habitat (agriculture, mining, urbanization, roads, recreation), disease, drought, extreme floods, highseverity wildfire, and the exacerbation of threats from the effects of climate change.
-The provisions of this proposed 4(d) rule would promote conservation of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog by encouraging management of the species' stream habitat and landscape in ways that meet both resource management considerations and the conservation needs of the species.
-The provisions of this proposed rule are one of many tools that we would use to promote the conservation of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog.
-This proposed 4(d) rule would apply only if and when we make final the listing of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog as threatened species.
+As discussed above under Summary of Biological Status and Threats, we have concluded that the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog are likely to become in danger of extinction within the foreseeable future throughout their respective ranges primarily due to threats associated with altered stream hydrology, nonnative species, impacts to habitat (agriculture, mining, urbanization, roads, recreation), disease, drought, extreme floods, highseverity wildfire, and the exacerbation of threats from the effects of climate change.
+The provisions of these 4(d) rules will promote conservation of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog by encouraging management of each of the DPS's stream habitat and landscape in ways that meet both resource management considerations and the conservation needs of the DPSs.
+The provisions of these rules are one of many tools that we will use to promote the conservation of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog.
+For these reasons, we find the 4(d) rules as a whole are necessary and advisable to provide for the conservation of the North Feather and Central Coast DPSs of the foothill yellow-legged frog.

 Section 7(a)(2) of the Act requires Federal agencies, including the Service, to ensure that any action they fund, authorize, or carry out is not likely to jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of designated critical habitat of such species.
-In addition, section 7(a)(4) of the Act requires Federal agencies to confer with the Service on any agency action which is likely to jeopardize the continued existence of any species proposed to be listed under the Act or result in the destruction or adverse modification of proposed critical habitat.

 If a Federal action may affect a listed species or its critical habitat, the responsible Federal agency (action agency) must enter into consultation with the Service.
-Examples of actions that are subject to the section 7 consultation process are actions on State, Tribal, local, or private lands that require a Federal permit (such as a permit from the U.S. Army Corps of Engineers under section 404 of the Clean Water Act, a license from the Federal Energy Regulatory Commission under the Federal Power Act. or a permit from the Service under section 10 of the Act) or that involve some other Federal action (such as funding from the Federal Highway Administration, Federal Aviation Administration, or the Federal Emergency Management Agency).
+Examples of actions that are subject to the section 7 consultation process are actions on State, Tribal, local, or private lands that require a Federal permit (such as a permit from the U.S. Army Corps of Engineers under section 404 of the Clean Water Act. a license from the FERC under the Federal Power Act (16 U.S.C.
+791a et seq.), or a permit from the Service under section 10 of the Act) or that involve some other Federal action (such as funding from the Federal Highway Administration, Federal Aviation Administration, or the Federal Emergency Management Agency).
 Federal actions not affecting listed species or critical habitat-and actions on State, Tribal, local, or private lands that are not federally funded, authorized, or carried out by a Federal agency-do not require section 7 consultation.